sam-drumm/paperApp/README.md

 **Paper App uses Firebase to create a basic blogsite**

+User can login and make a blog etc.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started